Wines

 What is Soave Wine?

 Soave wine is a renowned Italian white wine originating from the Veneto region, specifically around the medieval village of Soave, located east of Verona.
 The primary grape used in Soave wine is the Garganega grape, which must constitute at least 70% of the blend.
-This grape is known for its thick skin and late ripening, contributing to the wine’s characteristic minerality and acidity.
+This grape is renowned for its thick skin and late ripening, which contribute to the wine's characteristic minerality and acidity.
 Other permitted grapes include Trebbiano di Soave, Chardonnay, and, in smaller amounts, Pinot Blanc and other local varieties.

 Soave wines are typically dry and crisp with a fruity profile that includes notes of citrus, apple, white peach and pear.
 They range from light and refreshing to more complex and full-bodied, especially those aged in oak barrels or produced from older vines.
-The best Soave wines come from hillside vineyards with volcanic or calcareous soils, where the soil composition imparts additional depth and longevity to the wine.
+The finest Soave wines originate from hillside vineyards with volcanic or calcareous soils, where the unique soil composition imparts additional depth and longevity to the wine.

 Classification of Soave Wines: